 In addition to the economic and environmental impacts of wasted food, there are impacts to people.
 One in seven San Diegans, or about 500,000 people annually, don’t know where their next meal is coming from.
 This food system challenge also provides a unique opportunity.
 The San Diego Food System Alliance estimates that it would only take about 10 percent of the half a million tons of food going into landfill each year to support the half a million food insecure individuals in San Diego County.
 It takes committed leaders, thousands of silver bullets, innovative public policies, and multi-sector collaboration to resolve these challenges.

 Our first "Food Waste Solution Summit" held last October convenened 130 leaders from different sectors to collectively address the issue of food waste and hunger in our county.
 What resulted was a heightened level of awareness on the issue, recognition of best practices, and collaborative projects across sectors.
 We received significant media attention of the Summit including KPBS Evening Edition/ Mid Day Edition, San Diego Reader, CBS 8, and CW6.
 After the convening, the San Diego Food System Alliance formalized the Food Recovery Working Group to promote resources, catalyze actions, and inform policies that address the recovery of food resources for people, animals, and soil.

-This year's Food Waste Solution Summit III will be an opportunity for us to check-in on how we are doing to meet the state mandate on organics recycling, AB1826, which began implementation this April.
+This year's Food Waste Solution Summit III will be an opportunity for us to check-in on how we are doing to meet the state mandate on organics recycling, AB1826, which began implementation last April.
 We aim to further catalyze policies and programs in San Diego County to create significant shifts in how we address food waste.

 400 Euclid Avenue